sporto/elm-tutorial/foundations/functions.md

 add 1 (multiply 2 3)
 ```

-Maybe this is a trivial example, but conside a more complex one:
+Maybe this is a trivial example, but consider a more complex one:

 ```elm
 sum (filter (isOver 100) (map getCost records))